senni-huemwang/website/docs/about.md

 ## What I have done and contributed.

 I have experiences in video games and software development, coding, Linux, and art.
 In my Linux journey, I have contributed to translation for Ubuntu, and I used to contributed for translation for Vanilla OS.
 I am fairly active in tech communities, giving supports and advices for people in the communities.

+I have graduated Year 3 of Territorial Defense Student program, earning an acting sergeant rank, and have passed the program's training in riflemanship.

 I also have a [Youtube Channel](https://youtube.com/@senni_ride_audio) for my motorcycling hobby, and an [Instagram Account](https://instagram.com/senni_photos) for my photography hobby, and occasional hired photoshoots.